Creating Exceptional Lives

 Loretto’s motto is Spartam nactus es, hanc exorna (“You were born with talents, nurture them”).
 We know that every child has talents, and we are here to find and develop them.

-Our emphasis on the development of the whole person, in mind, body and spirit – a ground-breaking educational philosophy introduced by our most famous Head, Hely Hutchinson Almond – enables us to do this.
-We do not seek just academic excellence, but appreciate and nurture other talents within life such as sporting, musical, creative and spiritual talents.
-This ethos is as historic and vital a part of Loretto as our iconic red blazer.
+Our emphasis on the development of the whole person, in mind, body and spirit – a ground-breaking educational philosophy introduced by our most famous Head, Hely Hutchinson Almond – enables us to do so.

-As our alumni attest, we develop young people who are successful in a whole range of interests and professions, who are also well-rounded individuals.
+As our alumni attest, we develop well-rounded, confident and compassionate young people who are successful in a whole range of interests and professions.

 Old Lorettonians